pedramsalimi/ComposerGPT/README.md

-# Generating Music Lyrics Employing GPT-2 ♥️
+# Generating Music Lyrics with ComposerGPT ♥️